Ferpozzo/dbd-api/README.md

-# Dead by Daylight - Database (Modified Version)
+# Dead by Daylight - API

 **Modified by Luis Fernando Machado Pozzobon**

-Fetches new information from the [Dead by Daylight Wiki](https://deadbydaylight.fandom.com/wiki/Dead_by_Daylight_Wiki) every hour.
+Fetches new information from the [Dead by Daylight Wiki](https://deadbydaylight.fandom.com/wiki/Dead_by_Daylight_Wiki) and generate suggestions of perk combos based on keywords.
 *Original project by [Techial](https://github.com/Techial/DBD-Database).
-Thanks to the original author for creating the base project!*
+Thanks to the original author for creating the base scraper project!*

 ---